Warfaze: 1996–1998

 The band released the album Jibondhara in December 1996, with Sunjoy on vocals, Kamal on guitars, Babna on bass and vocals, Tipu on drums and guest keyboardist, Fuad played together on the same album.
 Ruchi joined as a guest backup vocalist.
 During the same period, Iqbal Asif Jewel joined as a guitarist and second vocalist from another rock band, Legend.
-Babna had to leave for his career and study in the U.S.A. and therefore he was replaced by Saidus Sumon who played for the Oshamajik album on 1 April 1998.
+Babna had to leave for his career and study in the US and therefore he was replaced by Saidus Sumon who played for the Oshamajik album on 1 April 1998.
 After completing Oshamajik, Sunjoy left to pursue his career in 1999.
 Around the same time, Sumon left the band to pursue a career both as a solo artist, and with his band Aurthohin.

 Then Biju joined as a bassist, replacing Sumon.
 Iqbal Asif Jewel left the band to join Miles as well as Fuad Ibne Rabbi, who left for his career.

 1999–2008

 The band underwent many changes in line-up over the next eight years.
 Their guitarist Balam, replaced Iqbal Asif Jewel.
 From 1999, Mizan replaced Sunjoy on vocals, Shams on keyboard and Biju on bass.
 Tipu and Kamal held their previous positions.
-This line-up released the album Alo আলো (Light) in 2001.
+This line-up released the album Alo আলো (Light) in 2000.